lakejs/lake-docs/reference/selection.md

 ### splitBlock()

-Removes the contents of the selection and then splits the block node at the point of the cursor.
+Removes the contents of the selection and splits the block node at the cursor position.

 * Parameters: